The White Lotus Finally Reveals Who Left Paradise in a Coffin - E! Online

 "But he's got sort of like unfulfilled dreams of wanting to be an actor," Bartlett continues.
 "And so, there's a certain amount of frustration and kind of broken dreams, I guess, in terms of his life here...
 This has sort of become his world and his life.
 So, I think, that's why he crashes hard."

-Armond is also painfully aware that he's "of a certain age," when actors start to lose out on roles, leaving him feeling "trapped" in this thankless job.
+Armond is also painfully aware that he's "of a certain age," when it seems too late to change career paths, leaving him feeling "trapped" in this thankless job.
 Bartlett says Armond starts to question what he would do if he left The White Lotus, especially when his "identity is really tied-up in it."

 In the end, Armond knows it's the end of the road and decides to go out with a bang—or make that a stab—consequences be damned.
 Thus, his decision to sneak into the Pattons' suite and defecate in Shane's suitcase, even though everyone in the hotel is on high alert following the robbery.